FAQ

 What is Schedull and who is it for?

-Schedull is web-based school timetable software for teachers, timetable coordinators, heads of studies, and administrators.
-It helps organize classes, subjects, teachers, rooms, availability, and rules, then creates weekly timetables that can be reviewed and edited in the browser.
+Schedull is web-based school timetable software for timetable coordinators, heads of studies, administrators, and teachers who need a workable weekly timetable.
+It helps organize classes, subjects, teachers, rooms, availability, and school rules before generating a draft timetable that staff can review in the browser.

 How does automatic timetable generation work?

-You enter the school structure, weekly subject loads, teacher assignments, availability, room needs, and rules.
-Schedull then searches for a timetable that fits those inputs and shows progress while it works.
-After generation, you can review class and teacher views before saving the result.
+You enter the school structure, weekly subject loads, teacher assignments, teacher availability, room needs, and rules.
+Schedull searches for a timetable that fits those inputs and shows progress while it works.
+After automatic timetable generation, review class, teacher, and room views before saving or sharing the result.

 Can Schedull avoid teacher double booking?